openholisticdevelopment/open-holistic-development/README.md

 * Research - open, constant, learning, experiental
 * Personal and Societal development, see the Topics
 * Actions for every topic / area of life.
+* Source the best literature, examples
+    * ask people what their favorite books are, what influenced them profoundly.
+    * ...

 ### Quality Questions